Skip to content

 This guide walks you through creating your first CutReady workspace and getting to a useful demo plan.
 The fastest path is: create a workspace, add a sketch, organize it in a storyboard, refine with AI, then save a named snapshot.

 3. Name your project — Give it a descriptive name like “Product Demo Q1”.
+Once opened, the workspace shell shows your document explorer, editor, chat, and local change state.

 Sketches are the planning backbone of your demo.
 Each sketch contains a structured table with your demo script.